Rosalynn Carter lies in repose in Atlanta as mourners pay their respects

 Mr. Biden last week ordered the flags at the White House to be flown at half-staff out of respect for Rosalynn.

-The service Tuesday is for invited guests, according to the Carter Center.
+The service on Tuesday is for invited guests, according to the Carter Center.

 On Wednesday, there will be a funeral procession to Maranatha Baptist Church, where a funeral service will take place for friends and family.
 Her casket will then be transferred to a hearse that will head to the Carter family residence for private interment.